GIVT: Generative Infinite-Vocabulary Transformers: Generative infinite-vocabulary transformers

 \subsection{\name training}

 We next train a GIVT to predict $p(z)$ or $p(z | c)$ (when a conditioning signal $c$ is available, \eg, in class-conditional generation).
-We flatten $z$ into a $hw$-length sequence of $d$-dimensional \emph{real-valued} vectors (or ``soft tokens'').
+The representation $z$ is reshaped into a $hw$-length sequence of $d$-dimensional \emph{real-valued} vectors (or ``soft tokens'').
 Note how this differs from the standard VQ-VAE-based setup, where the latent transformer decoder models a $hw$-length sequence of \textit{integers} denoting codebook indices.
-Apart from this change, we only perform two small changes to the standard transformer decoder-only architecture (see Fig.~\ref{fig:teaser}): We replace the embedding lookup tables at the input with a single linear layer to project from $d$ to the transformer hidden dimension.
+To accommodate this difference, we make two small changes to the standard transformer decoder-only architecture (see Fig.~\ref{fig:teaser}): We replace the embedding lookup tables at the input with a single linear layer to project from $d$ to the transformer hidden dimension.
 At the output, we do not predict a categorical distribution, and instead let the transformer predict the parameters of a continuous distribution.

-Assuming channel-wise independence, we can model each of the $d$ entries with a $k$-mixture GMM.
-The GIVT model then predicts $3 d k$ parameters ($dk$ means, scales, and mixture probabilities) that we interpret as $d$ scalar GMMs.
+Assuming channel-wise independence of the mixture components, we model this continuous distribution with a $k$-mixture GMM.
+The GIVT model hence predicts $2 k d + k$ parameters per soft token ($kd$ mean and $kd$ variance parameters for the mixture components, and $k$ mixture probabilities).
 Experimentally, we found it beneficial to normalize the mixture probabilities with a softmax activation, and the variance parameters with softplus.

-We use the standard cross-entropy loss (which is equivalent to minimizing negative log-likelihood) on the distribution $\tilde p$ predicted by GIVT, and minimize $\mathcal L_\text{T} = \sum_c \mathbb E_z \left[ -\log \tilde p(z | c) \right]$, assuming the the classes or conditioning signal $c$ uniformly distributed.
+We use the standard cross-entropy loss (which is equivalent to the negative log-likelihood) on the distribution $\tilde p$ predicted by GIVT, and minimize $\mathcal L_\text{T} = \sum_c \mathbb E_z \left[ -\log \tilde p(z | c) \right]$, assuming the the classes or conditioning signal $c$ uniformly distributed (see App.~\ref{app:loss_function} for details on the loss).
 We train two types of GIVT models, as described next.

-\fakeparagraph{GIVT-Causal} Here, $z$ is flattened into a sequence line-by-line, and the GIVT predicts every $d$-dimensional vector in the sequence conditioned on all previous vectors, masking the self-attention layers to be causal~\cite{esser2020taming,vaswani2017attention}.
+\fakeparagraph{GIVT-Causal} Here, GIVT is trained to predict every $d$-dimensional vector in the $hw$ sequence of latents conditioned on all previous vectors.
+Thereby, the self-attention layers are masked to be temporally causal~\cite{esser2020taming,vaswani2017attention} (which enables sequential generation at inference time and is unrelated to causal inference).
 This training strategy is also called teacher forcing and is analogous to the latent modeling in VQ-GAN~\cite{esser2020taming}.
 For class-conditional image generation we prepend a \texttt{[CLS]} vector to the input sequence, \ie, a learned vector for each class $c$.